Latest Updates from UWPD

 Daily Blotter

-• 2:54 pm, Theft/Larceny, Residence Hall.
-Contacted person who reported their bike stolen from bike racks on the south side of Residence Hall.
+• 9:29 am, Theft/Larceny, Smith Hall.
+Contacted person who reported theft of their e-bike from the racks on the east side of Smith Hall.

 View earlier dates